Pellets

 Active Pharmaceutical Ingredient (API)

-Pellets technology is widely used to deliver gastrointestinal tract (GIT) at a specific site to release medicaments in a controlled manner.
+Pellet technology is widely used to deliver gastrointestinal tract (GIT) at a specific site to release medicaments in a controlled manner.

 Immediate release